jtail/conventions/README.md

 4. Resistance to human errors.
 What happens if when adding new functionality or making a required change in an existing feature developer changes something that he shouldn't have touched?
 If your tests break or the program will not start, you are probably good.
 If you will get some obscure runtime exception - likely no. This aspect generally relates to input validations, error handling and having adequate tests.

+5. Build reproduction.
+Build must produce same results when executed on different environments and/or on different time.

+6. Test robustness.
+Changing the code in a way that does not break production behaviour should not result in test failures.

 ### Readability